cobwebkanamachi/mame-tiny-with-sdk80/README.md

         last line arround ROM_LOAD, if not same, you should tweak) Mr.Coward 's file has seen on
        https://www.retrotechnology.com/restore/sdk80.html
+       This file is lst file and on the page header, "ISIS-II 8080/8085 MACRO ASSEMBLER, V4.1" was. if you produce asm file from this, you would use vim or regexp to edit remove page headers and redundant strings.
 </PRE>
 residue continues here (2025/12/19 initiated)
 Enjoy!